-For this hypothetical new brand, I show how to predict which markets will like this product the most, interpret which parts of the text description are driving preferences, use this to optimize brand positioning, and calculate the optimal prices in each market.
+For this hypothetical new brand, I show how to interpret which parts of the text description are driving preferences and present some preliminary results on how this information can be used to optimize brand positioning.
 Lastly, I show how to calculate perceptual maps ("brand maps") from my model.
 These maps visualize the nature of the competition between the entrant and incumbents.